RadtkeTomasz/RadtkeTomasz/README.md

 ### Hi! 👋 <br>
 My name is Tomasz Radtke 😄 <br>

-🌱 I’m currently learning C#, EntityFramework Core and Webflow <br>
+🌱 I’m currently learning C#, SQL, EntityFramework Core and Webflow <br>
 📫 You can reach out to me through email: tomeas23@gmail.com

 ⚡ Lately I finished work on my biggest project, TradeArt.
 It is now available on Azure Cloud.